-As happenings cancel left and right due to coronavirus, millions are left taking spontaneous “staycations.”
+As events cancel everywhere due to coronavirus, millions are left taking spontaneous “staycations.”
 They’ve also been reacquainted with an all-too-regular outside guest: mosquitoes.

-If your yard has random brown patches, or leaves on your trees look like a lunatic attacked them with a scissors, chances are you can blame Japanese beetles.
+If your yard has random brown patches, or leaves on your trees look like something attacked them with a scissors, chances are you can blame Japanese beetles.

 The hits just keep coming, in the form of more unwelcomed six-legged visitors whose real home is across the waters.

 A surge of offensive bugs has washed over our Ozaukee County neighborhood Pewaukee and Wisconsin in the past two decades: the Japanese beetle and gypsy moth to name a few.
 All are native to foreign countries.
 All have caused environmental and economic havoc in the United States, where no natural predators exist to control them.

 Tired of having to continually wash cobwebs off the side of the garage?
 Or, worse yet, power wash or paint every few years to get rid of built-up webs?

 Something inching up on your body usually causes a number of reactions: bothered at best, downright scary at worst.

 In a world of unwanted crawling critters, ticks might be the most unwanted of all.